AJGreaves/thehouseofmouse/README.md

 ```
 python -m .venv venv
 ```
-_NOTE: Your Python command may differ, such as python3 or py_
+_NOTE: The `python` part of this command and the ones in other steps below assumes  you are working with a windows operating system.
+Your Python command may differ, such as `python3` or `py`_

 4. Activate the .venv with the command:
 ```